 Charles Coward, nicknamed the “Count of Auschwitz,” was held as a British POW but, since he had escaped so many other POW camps, he was sent to Auschwitz III, a POW camp near Auschwitz II in Birkenau.
 Once, during an escape, he blended in with German wounded and was accidentally awarded the Iron Cross by Nazi officers.
 In the Auschwitz POW camp, he met a British doctor who would visit the camp from the Jewish side.
 One day he switched clothes with the doctor and spent a day in the Auschwitz death camp witnessing the horrors only a few meters away.

-Seeing how the other half lived, he started buying dead bodies (usually dead Belgians,) and French civilian forced labourers, from the SS guards.
+Seeing how the other half lived, he started buying dead bodies (usually dead Belgians,) and French civilian forced laborers, from the SS guards.
 He would then tell the Jews to fall in the ditches on their walks outside the camp, essentially playing dead.
 He would then switch the dead bodies for the Jewish prisoners, while giving them their ID papers too.
 Coward did this on many occasions and is estimated to have saved hundreds of Jewish slave labourers.

 1. Irena Sendler